Jadon Sancho Profile

 Lucien Favre became the new Dortmund coach and Sancho flourished under his guidance.
 In 2018/19, Sancho played 43 matches in all competitions, scoring 13 goals.

 The 2019/20 season was even more prolific for Sancho as he played in 44 matches, scoring 20 goals.
 He was heavily linked with a move to Manchester United.
-However, nothing materialised.
+However, nothing materialised that summer.

 Lucien Favre was sacked as Borussia Dortmund coach in December 2020 following a 5-1 defeat to VfB Stuttgart.
 Edin Terzic was appointed caretaker manager and has been tasked with turning around Dortmund's fortunes and bringing the best out of Sancho.